 Students and Parents will be invited to an evening where they will hear from an Upper School College Counselor and a panel of professionals from college admissions and student life.
 The focus of the panel will include areas students can be focusing on now to get the most out of middle school and prepare for high school as well as learn how course selection and extracurricular activities play a role in the college process.

 Although Upper School students won't enter into the formal portion of our college counseling curriculum until their junior year, we know that students and families may have college-related questions well before that.
-As a veteran of the College Counseling department and a former admissions officer at a highly selective university, Dr. Cooper is uniquely well-qualified to offer advice and insight as well as address any questions that underclassmen and/or their parents may have.
-Prior to the all-class "college kickoff" meeting junior year, Upper School students and their parents who have questions about summer opportunities, future course selections, and/or strategic approaches to standardized testing are encouraged to reach out to Dr. Cooper to schedule an appointment.
+Our counselors are uniquely qualified to offer advice and insight as well as address any questions that underclassmen and/or their parents may have.
+Prior to the all-class "college kickoff" meeting junior year, Upper School students and their parents who have questions about summer opportunities, future course selections, and/or strategic approaches to standardized testing are encouraged to reach out to Ms. Krause to schedule an appointment.
 In addition, college admissions planning events and programs will be announced throughout the school year.

 - Speak with current seniors about their plans.